-Related reading: 8 things that are OK to NOT share with your partner
+Related Reading: 8 things that are OK to NOT share with your partner

 Yes, sadly you do and unless you find closure for yourself, you can’t make it work with someone else.
-You need to bite down and do what is required; you know exactly what to do.
+You need to bite down and do what is required; you know exactly what to do as well.
 Follow your instincts and find a way to work out those ill feelings before they spill all over your life and your other relationships.

 4. You’re waiting for the right person without looking out for them

 You always have the right person around you and maybe you are taking them for granted.
 You can be an entitled prick, but taking the right person for granted will only cause more trouble for you.

 Nothing is all flowers and poetry, not even love, so go out and be a bit self-aware when you are looking for the right one.
 If you still have doubts, then write down what you need in that “right” person and then proceed.
 It will take you a lot of dates and might even take a year or so.

 If your thoughts are, “I really like him but I not ready for a relationship”, it is possible that they are just not the right person for you.
 But it won’t be hard for you to find the right person, unless you really don’t want things to work out.